 We are a television broadcast company operating 36 television stations serving 30 markets.
 Seventeen of our stations are affiliated with CBS, ten are affiliated with NBC, eight are affiliated with ABC, and one is affiliated with FOX.
 Our 17 CBS-affiliated stations make us the largest independent owner of CBS affiliates in the United States.
-In addition, we currently operate 39 digital second channels including one affiliated with ABC, four affiliated with FOX, seven affiliated with CW, 18 affiliated with MyNetworkTV, two affiliated with Universal Sports and seven local news/weather channels, in certain of our existing markets.
+In addition, we currently operate 39 digital second channels including one affiliated with FOX, seven affiliated with CW, 18 affiliated with MyNetworkTV, two affiliated with Universal Sports and seven local news/weather channels, in certain of our existing markets.
 We created our digital second channels to better utilize our excess broadcast spectrum.
-The digital second channels are similar to our primary broadcast channels; however, our digital second channels are affiliated with networks different from those affiliated with our primary broadcast channels.
+The digital second channels are affiliated with networks different from those affiliated with our primary broadcast channels.
 Our combined TV station group reaches approximately 6.3% of total United States households.